Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

-You should select a budget depending on the historical data of the daily spends on your existing standard shopping and display remarketing campaigns.
-This will allow the campaign to maximise your conversion value automatically within a selected budget.
+- Budget Selection: You should select a budget depending on the historical data of the daily spends on your existing standard shopping and display remarketing campaigns.
+This will allow the campaign to maximize your conversion value automatically within a selected budget.

-You can set optional ROAS to stay within a specific ROAS goal.
-If no target ROAS is set, Google will set maximise conversion value goals depending on your budget.
+- Target ROAS: You can set optional ROAS to stay within a specific ROAS goal.
+If no target ROAS is set, Google will set maximize conversion value goals depending on your budget.

-Feed optimisation is best practice when running shopping ads and is applicable for Smart Shopping campaigns.
+- Feed Optimization: Feed optimization is best practice when running shopping ads and is applicable for Smart Shopping campaigns.

-If you have an ROAS set, it might restrict your volume as well as your ability to splurge your full budget.
+- Experiment with ROAS: If you have a ROAS set, it might restrict your volume as well as your ability to splurge your full budget.
 So, try to decrease or eliminate ROAS, then set and check if this increases your conversion values.

-After the implementation of a Smart Shopping campaign, gauge the performance and compare it to the time when you had standard shopping and dynamic remarketing running.
+- Pre & Post-Testing Framework: After the implementation of a Smart Shopping campaign, gauge the performance, and compare it to the time when you had standard shopping and dynamic remarketing running.

-If you have any doubt about including all your products, you can test and check with specific product groups to see the performance levels of the campaigns.
+- Testing: If you have any doubts about including all your products, you can test and check with specific product groups to see the performance levels of the campaigns.
 You can also choose to test in specific markets of the world if you decide to sell your products in multiple geographies.